-Donald Trump, Russia and Rosneft: Vladimir Putin Oil Mystery — Shares Sold To Mystery Buyer Once Offered As Trump Bribe, Dossier Says
+Donald Trump, Russia, And Rosneft: Vladimir Putin Oil Mystery — Shares Sold To Mystery Buyer Once Offered As Trump Bribe, Dossier Says

 “The main question in relation to this transaction, as ever, still sounds like this: Who is the real buyer of a 19.5 percent stake in Rosneft?” said Sergey Aleksashenko, a former high-ranking official in Russia’s central bank, Reuters reported.

 In fact, the Qatar-Glencore partnership is at least partly owned by a shadowy company in the Cayman Islands — a popular haven for money laundering, tax evasion and other unregulated financial operations — according to Reuters.
 The ownership of the Caymans-based firm remains unknown.
-As part if its freewheeling financial environment, the Cayman Islands allows company owners to remain anonymous.
+As part of its freewheeling financial environment, the Cayman Islands allows company owners to remain anonymous.

 “The reason this is so interesting is that the dossier said this in July, and the sale didn’t happen until early December,” wrote political analyst Yonatan Zunger in a Medium.com posting on Sunday.
 “And 19.5 percent sounds an awful lot like “19% plus a brokerage commission.”

-Another possible reason that the true buyers of the Rosneft shares may need to remain anonymous is that the sale itself may violate the very sanctions that Sachin, Putin and Russia would like to see lifted — as explained by former Obama administration State Department Deputy Envoy Amos Hoschstein, in the video below.
+Another possible reason that the true buyers of the Rosneft shares may need to remain anonymous is that the sale itself may violate the very sanctions that Sachin, Putin, and Russia would like to see lifted — as explained by former Obama administration State Department Deputy Envoy Amos Hochstein in the video below.

-At a January 11 press conference, Trump’s spokesperson Sean Spicer — now the presidential press secretary — denied that Trump even knew page, and that the adviser was “put on notice months ago” by Trump’s presidential campaign.
+At a January 11 press conference, Trump’s spokesperson Sean Spicer — now the presidential press secretary — denied that Trump even knew page and that the adviser was “put on notice months ago” by Trump’s presidential campaign.

-But the day before the January 20 inauguration of Donald Trump, The New York Times reported that Carter Page was one of at least three individuals in the Trump campaign who were under investigation by the FBI, National Security Agency and Central Intelligence Agency for possible links to high-ranking Russian officials.
+But the day before the January 20 inauguration of Donald Trump, the New York Times reported that Carter Page was one of at least three individuals in the Trump campaign who were under investigation by the FBI, National Security Agency, and Central Intelligence Agency for possible links to high-ranking Russian officials.

 [Featured Image By Pool/Chip Somodevilla/Getty Images]